instaloader/instaloader/docs/basic-usage.rst

 You can customize what metadata to save for each Post or StoryItem with :option:`--post-metadata-txt` and :option:`--storyitem-metadata-txt`.
 The default is ``--post-metadata-txt={caption}`` and no storyitem metadata txt.
-These strings are formatted similar as in the :ref:`filename-specification` and the result is saved in text files, unless it is empty.
+These strings are formatted similar as the path patterns described in :ref:`filename-specification` and the result is saved in text files, unless it is empty.

 Specifying these options multiple times results in output having multiple lines,